This New Day at UNWTO is a Giant Step for Travel, Tourism, and the World Economy

-Today, 85 countries voted for UNWTO Secretary General Zurab Pololikashvili to be confirmed to lead the World Tourism Organization for another 4 years.
+Today, 85 countries voted for UNWTO Secretary-General Zurab Pololikashvili to be confirmed to lead the World Tourism Organization for another 4 years.

-Today was also the day that no country, no delegate, and no insider will be able to question this confirmation hearing, since it was fair, secret, and democratic.
+Today was also the day that no country, no delegate, and no insider will be able to question this confirmation hearing since it was fair, secret, and democratic.
+Only 29 countries voted against his reconfirmation.

 This was not only a win for Mr. Zurab Pololikashvili but also for the UN-affiliated agency, for the WTN Decency in Election” campaign, and for the two former UNWTO Secretary Generals – Dr. Taleb Rifai and Francesco Frangialli – who had openly rung the alarm bells in questioning a fair election process for the same agency they served for so many years.